-Contract Services for the Mentally Impaired: A facility that provides residential services for special needs offenders.
+Contract Services for the Mentally Impaired: Contract Services for the Mentally Impaired includes any facility that provides residential services for special needs offenders.

 Treatment Alternatives to Incarceration Program (Residential): Treatment Alternatives to Incarceration Program (TAIP) provides screening, evaluation and referral to treatment for persons arrested for an offense, in which an element of the offense is the use or possession of alcohol or drugs, or in which the use of alcohol or drugs is suspected to have significantly contributed to the offense.
 TAIP programs target indigent offenders and provide contracted residential services to specifically treat offenders who engage in chemical abuse.
 TAIP residential beds are contracted on a fixed cost per bed per day basis.
 These programs provide chemical dependency counseling, educational classes, life skills, rehabilitation activities, cognitive-behavioral programs, and social and/or recreational activities.